Assigning and configuring generators

 Privacy Hub, Database View, and Table View all provide an option to assign a generator to a column.

 For self-hosted Enterprise instances, the selected generator is a generator preset.
 A generator preset provides a specific configuration for a generator.
 Whenever a user selects the preset, the generator automatically uses the saved configuration for the preset, which we call the baseline configuration.
-Tonic currently provides a built-in preset for most generators.
+Tonic Structural provides a built-in preset for most generators.
+You can also create custom presets.

-You can optionally override the baseline generator preset configuration after you select the preset.
+• Override the baseline generator preset configuration.
 For example, if the built-in preset for the Name generator uses the First Last format, but the column contains a first name, you can change the format to First.

-From the Generator dropdown, select the generator to assign to the column.
+From the Generator Type dropdown, select the generator to assign to the column.

 The list contains the names of the generators that can be applied to the column.